German SPD to start talks with Merkel next week if members agree

 Soeder, who has accused Merkel of pulling the conservatives to the left and took a hard line on Greece during the euro zone crisis, is likely to be a bigger thorn in Merkel’s side than Seehofer, who is expected to remain party leader.

-For its part, the SPD, which has governed in coalition under Merkel since 2013, suffered its worst election result in postwar history and had been reluctant to join another “grand coalition”.
+For its part, the SPD, which has governed in coalition under Merkel since 2013, suffered its worst election result in postwar history in September, and had been reluctant to join another “grand coalition”.

-It dropped its pledge to go into opposition only after Merkel failed to form a government, bowing to pressure from President Frank-Walter Steinmeier to unwind the impasse.
+It dropped its pledge to go into opposition only after Merkel failed to form a government, bowing to pressure from President Frank-Walter Steinmeier to ease the deadlock.

 The SPD will hold a party congress in Berlin this weekend, where it is expected to debate its position on coalition talks.